zackJKnight/Lineup.Coach/README.md

 - Goalie is added by default for local U8, but need to consider broader use

-## Notes
+## Old Notes

-can we know how many times a player will sit the bench? numbers we'd need: roster player count. game period count. period starting players
+Can we know how many times a player will sit the bench? numbers we'd need: roster player count. game period count. period starting players